ahollenbach/captain-boop/README.md

 This is the product of a handful of hours of work and is far from complete.

+## Getting Started
+The easiest way is simply to navigate to https://ahollenbach.github.io/captain-boop/!
+This hosts a built version of the soundboard.
+If you're interested in making modifications (adding your own sounds, etc.), see below for installation information.

 ## Installation
 ```bash
 git clone https://github.com/ahollenbach/captain-boop.git